ledat1205/road-to-msc/datlt/Grokking/Grokking.md

 # Materialization Model

 Same idea with Volcano Model, but instead of return each row operator.
-Each operator return all tuple (materialize result) for upper oper
+Each operator return all tuple (materialize result) for upper operator.

+This approach is better for OLTP workloads because queries typically only access a small number of tuples at a time.
+Thus, there are fewer function calls to retrieve tuples.
+The materialization model is not suited for OLAP queries with large intermediate results because the DBMS may have to spill those results to disk between operators.